jfhbrook/public/coprctl/README.md

 ## Status

-This project is a proof-of-concept that I wrote over a weekend to scratch my very specific itches.
+This project is something I wrote over a weekend to scratch my very specific itches.
 Many/most package types are unimplemented (though adding them is easy and I'll do so as I need them).

 Moreover, limitations of `copr-cli` make implementing get/apply for all resources very challenging!
 For instance, projects don't have a `get` because